Substra/substra/references/sdk.md

     rank (List[int]): list tasks which are at given ranks.

     status (List[str]): list tasks with given status.
-        The possible values are the values of `substra.models.Status` metadata (dict)
+        The possible values are the values of `substra.models.ComputeTaskStatus` metadata (dict)
         {
             "key": str # the key of the metadata to filter on